 These individuals use a variety of mixed mediums and materials to create art.
 These individuals may be self-employed artists or work for commercial art studios producing pieces.
 Many also work in a hybrid situation, working for a corporate employer while selling their work on the side.

-This career blends together art, engineering, and business to design a wide range of manufactured products.
-They work in many different industries and often travel to exhibits, manufacturing facilities, and testing facilities, when not in the office working on projects.
+This career blends art, engineering, and business to design a wide range of manufactured products.
+They work in many different industries and often travel to exhibits, manufacturing facilities, and testing facilities when not in the office working on projects.
 The average salary is $69,000 per year.

 Another cost factor includes the type of degree the individual is seeking.
 A bachelor’s in fine arts (BFA) is geared towards a specific career in the arts, while a bachelor of art is a general degree designed for someone with a general interest in the arts.
 A BFA is typically more expensive than a BA.

-It is critical for the prospective student to look at all associated costs including tuition, fees, and living expenses.
-In addition, hidden expenses such as commute-related expenses like transportation and parking can add significant cost to an education.
+The prospective student must look at all associated costs, including tuition, fees, and living expenses.
+In addition, hidden expenses such as commute-related expenses like transportation and parking can add significant costs to an education.
 Students should also research financial aid opportunities such as scholarships, grants, and low-interest student loans offered by the institution and the specific department.
 This type of funding can dramatically cut down on the cost of attending and ultimately make it affordable for students to pursue their education.

 With the advancement of technology, many institutions now offer online art and design degrees, which can be quite affordable.
-Not only do these programs offer affordable tuition rates and financial aid, they provide flexible enrollment options, making it possible for students to continue with outside commitments like family and work.
-In addition, students are able to save thousands in transportation and living expenses.
+Not only do these programs offer affordable tuition rates and financial aid, but they also provide flexible enrollment options, making it possible for students to continue with outside commitments like family and work.
+In addition, students can save thousands in transportation and living expenses.

 A bachelor’s degree in arts or design is designed for entry-level jobs in a related field.
 It can be completed in four years, but many students take longer than that to finish.
 The curriculum includes general education courses during the first half of the degree, followed by art and design classes during the junior and senior years.
 Entry-level careers include art teacher, writer, photographer, illustrator, and multimedia artist.